-A great, reliable method to cook your meals at camp is a camping stove.
+An excellent, reliable method to cook your meals at camp is a camping stove.

-Whether you go for a lightweight, single person version, like the MSR PocketRocket 2, or a larger Coleman Triton Series, these fuel-powered stoves are perfect in adverse conditions.
+Whether you go for a lightweight, single-person version, like the MSR PocketRocket 2, or a larger Coleman Triton Series, these fuel-powered stoves are perfect in adverse conditions.